-The first day of the wedding belongs to the bride's family.
-They will present gifts, or the dowry -- items curated throughout Robova's lifetime to place in the couple's new home.
+The dowry includes items curated throughout the bride's lifetime to place in the couple's new home.
 Blankets, dishes and other items are put on display outside the bride's home as a symbol of the family's worth.

 The families gather for eating and dancing the "horo," a Balkan folk dance performed in a circle.

 Relatives are seen in front of the house of Robova's fiance, Refat Atipov.
 They are holding some of the gifts prepared from his family for his future wife and her family.

 Robova, left, and Atipov dance on the second day of their wedding ceremony.

 A relative of the bride has her makeup applied on the second wedding day.